Vanshrao24/Deep-Neural-Network-Compression-CV1/readme.md

 ## Notes

-- Training can take significant time on CPU (it took me 2+ hours :cry:
+- Training can take significant time on CPU (it took me 2+ hours :
 - For quick testing, reduce epochs in `config.py`
 - Ensure the output directory exists:
   `compressed_models/vgg_compressed.npz`